Jawaids/Getting-and-Cleaning-Data-Project/CodeBook.md

 #Variables:

-1. x_train, y_train, x_test, y_test, subject_train and subject_test contain the data from the downloaded files.
+1. X (x_data), S (subject), and Y (y_data) contain the data from the downloaded files.
-2. x_data, y_data and subject_data merge the previous datasets to further analysis.
-3. features contains the correct names for the x_data dataset, which are applied to the column names stored in
+2. Features contains the correct names for the x_data dataset, which are applied to the column names stored.